Artian-Techs/adonis-breadcrumbs/docs/guide/standalone_file.md

 # Standalone file

 If you worry about clean routes files, you can define the titles in a separate file.
+However, it is preferable to define titles in the same file as the routes because if you are using a standalone file, you will have to write URLs manually.

 ## Create a new file